Helperbird/website/src/pages/help/how-to-favorite-a-feature-in-helperbird.md

 ---
 layout: templates/help.html
-title: How favorite a feature in Helperbird - Helperbird
+title: How favorite a feature in Helperbird
 description:
   Discover how to favorite a feature in Helperbird on Chrome, Firefox, Edge extension.
 keywords: